ethereum-optimism/optimism-tutorial/first-contract/README.md

 ### Blockchain

-In this tutorial we'll use [Optimism](https://www.optimism.io/), a rollup network, to run our contracts.
+In this tutorial we'll use [Optimism](https://www.optimism.io/), an Ethereum Layer 2 blockchain, to run our contracts.

 [Deploying contracts and interacting with them costs gas, which has to be purchased with Ether (also known as ETH)](https://ethereum.org/en/developers/docs/gas/).
 On the production network that Ether costs money, it is part of the security mechanism of Ethereum.